calvertwong/Code-Snippets/microservices-setup/feature-module/README.md

 # Take note
 Two `.npmrc` files must be setup, one in local machine and the other one in this repo in order to publish and download NPM package

+**Also**, images have to be copied over to `dist` folder.
+Images will not be compiled hence they won't appear in `dist` folder by default. `cp` command if what you need and the script is available in `shell/generate_npm.js`.

 ## Tips 1
 The exported routes in `src/index.routes.tsx` will have no any effect on the route tree in `App.tsx` so you can develop this feature module independently without the container/parent module.